The Best Afternoon Tea In London, For Every Budget

-It’s not easy to compile the ultimate run-down of the best afternoon tea in London…
+It’s not easy compiling the ultimate run-down of the very finest Afternoon Teas in London…

-That is, we’ve tiptoed around London’s most distinguished hotels; grand cafés; and vintage double decker buses on an unquenchable quest to find the city’s most noteworthy afternoon teas.
-And after several sleepless nights (primarily due to excessive caffeine intake) we’ve crafted this fully comprehensive guide – organised by budget – so that you can book in knowing that you’re in safe hands.
+Yes we’ve ventured into London’s most distinguished hotels, grand cafés and secluded courtyards on an unquenchable quest to find the city’s most noteworthy Afternoon Teas.
+And after several sleepless nights – primarily due to excessive caffeine intake and the sugar shakes – we’ve crafted this fully comprehensive guide (which we’ve kindly organised by budget, and whether they offer gluten free and / or vegan options).

-….these guys have got it in the bag.
+….these places have got it in the bag.

 £ (The Least Expensive)